H1ghfield/Minitest-Linux-AP/README.md

 Small bash script we had to make for a test

 <h1>The script</h1>
-<p>First we had to clear the terminal/console with a command and show a menu where the user can choose between 3 options.</p>
+<p>First clear the terminal/console with a command and show a menu where the user can choose between 3 options.</p>
 a) Create a file<br>
 b) Check if a file exists<br>
 c) Remove a file<br><br>